TL;DR

 What's the difference between free and paid workout loggers?

 Free apps typically offer basic logging with limited analytics and no cloud sync.
-Paid apps provide advanced progression tracking, detailed analytics, cloud syncing, and customer support.
+Paid apps provide advanced progression tracking, detailed analytics, cloud syncing, and support.
 The choice depends on how seriously you approach your training and whether data insights help your progression.

 Can workout logging apps replace a personal trainer?